 These figures that speak for themselves…

 The WFA’s analysis revealed that in the coming years, online advertising fraud could reach 45 billion euros.
-In his research on the issue, Augustine Flou, an independent researcher in the field of advertising fraud, pointed out in her report entitled “State of Digital Ad Fraud Q2 2018” that advertising fraud represents returns on investments of 2500 to 4100%.
+In his research on the issue, Augustine Fou, an independent researcher in the field of advertising fraud, pointed out in her report entitled “State of Digital Ad Fraud Q2 2018” that advertising fraud represents returns on investments of 2,500 to 4,100%.
 These figures represent a high interest rate that far exceeds the rates charged by banks.

-Flou also explains that in this fraudulent traffic, malicious people can collect 25 times the initial amount invested for an advertising fraud campaign.
-He quotes the example of fake traffic on websites, which for 24,000 dollars purchased can bring in up to 982,000 dollars for hackers.
+Ms. Fou also explains that in this fraudulent traffic, malicious people can collect 25 times the initial amount invested for an advertising fraud campaign.
+She quotes the example of fake traffic on websites, which for 24,000 dollars purchased can bring in up to 982,000 dollars for hackers.
 That is 41 times the amount initially invested.

 In 2018, losses of nearly €17 billion were recorded.